-Tissue donated by FSHD patients is essential for new discoveries that can lead to new treatments, and, eventually, to a cure.
-Please consider the valuable gift to research of tissue and organ donation while living and at death.
+Tissue donated by FSHD patients is essential for new discoveries that can lead to treatments, and, eventually, to a cure.
+Please consider the valuable gift to research of tissue donation at death.
 Also, please be aware that valuable tissues such as muscle can be obtained from certain types of surgery such as scapular fixation.
+Patients can also donate biopsies (small tissue samples collected through minor surgery or a hollow needle) in the context of a research study.
+For more information, visit our Volunteer for a Clinical Study page.
 Please contact us if you have any questions about making a tissue donation.

 FSHD Tissue Donation Registry